What is PAWWS?

 iida.hietala@aalto.fi

-Iida Hietala will join Aalto University as a Postdoctoral Researcher in the PAWWS project.
+Currently on leave.
+Iida Hietala joined project PAWWS as a Doctoral Researcher in 2024.
 With an academic background in Arts and Media from the School of Arts, Design and Architecture, and in Consumer Research from the School of Business, she brings an inventive multidisciplinary approach to the project.

 Currently, she is finalizing her doctoral dissertation on consumer subjectivity in relation to visual arts and social media technologies.
 Through exploring topics ranging from creative production to multispecies experiencing and imaginative organizing, she strives to make the world a more harmonious place for all species.
 Additionally, she is enthusiastic about integrating novel methodologies into her research and enjoys netnographic explorations and creative expression.
 Iida has published her work in journals such as Marketing Theory and the Journal of Marketing Management.